Social Work (BSW)

 - 5

-Three of the five Upper Division Social Work Elective courses may be from the College of Arts and Sciences, Division of Social Sciences (minimum 300 level).
+Two of the five Upper Division Social Work Elective courses must be from Social Work (minimum 300 level).
 Please contact the BSW Advising Team should you have questions.

 - 6

-- SW 361 Intro Special Issues in Alcohol and Drug Counseling (mandatory)
+- BSW 361 Intro Special Issues in Alcohol and Drug Counseling (mandatory)

-- SW 362 Introduction to Substance Use and Substance Use Disorders (mandatory)
+- BSW 362 Introduction to Substance Use and Substance Use Disorders (mandatory)

-- SW 460 Intro Motivation and Change (mandatory)
+- BSW 460 Intro Motivation and Change (mandatory)

 Practicum: Students are required to complete their practicum in a substance abuse setting.
 This placement will be within a setting where a substantial portion of the focus is identification, intervention, or case management of clients who are alcohol and or drug dependent.
 Wherever possible, students in practicum settings will receive supervision by a CADC with two years' experience.